 - Fund any settlement, judgment, or award incurred by the client for a claim made by a third party from the firm's negligence.

 Clients include defense and indemnification provisions in engagement letters in an attempt to insulate themselves from exposure and shift responsibility to the CPA firm.
 More egregious provisions seen by the AICPA Professional Liability Insurance Program have even included requests to reimburse the client's costs upon notification and without evaluation of the firm's liability.

 WHAT ARE THE RISKS OF SUCH PROVISIONS?

 When enforced, these provisions may lead to significant costs to a CPA firm that may not be covered by professional liability insurance.
-Most accountants’ professional liability policies generally exclude insurance coverage for claims arising out of liability assumed under a contract unless that liability would have existed regardless of the existence of the contract.
+Most accountants' professional liability policies generally exclude insurance coverage for claims arising out of liability assumed under a contract unless that liability would have been present regardless of the existence of the contract.
 For example, absent a contractual agreement to do so, a CPA firm is generally not liable to reimburse a client for its legal costs or amounts paid by the client to settle claims made against the client by a third party.

 HOW SHOULD A CPA FIRM RESPOND TO THESE DEMANDS?

 Some CPA firms conclude that these client-requested provisions are not negotiable, and blindly accept the risk or decline to bid on the engagement, leading to a missed business opportunity.
 This conclusion is further buttressed by RFPs that state the client's terms must be accepted without modification or that use a proposal process that does not allow for further queries by the CPA firm.